IEnumerable and IQueryable in C#

 It’s also worth noting that IQueryable is more powerful but also has a higher overhead compared to IEnumerable, so it’s important to choose the appropriate interface for your scenario.

-To summarize, When querying data from in-memory collections like List and Array, IEnumerable works best.
+To summarize, when querying data from in-memory collections like List and Array IEnumerable works best.
 On the other side, IQueryable is suitable for querying data from a remote database.

 Keep following: SharePointCafe.NET